 Motorcycle riding is a very complex skill that involves the use of both hands and both feet to operate the controls.
 Sort of like a drummer in a band.
 It takes tremendous coordination especially when at speed.

-Practising the wrong skills can actually decelerate the learning curve.
+Practicing the wrong skills can decelerate the learning curve.
 Training courses extend beyond the classroom and practice area.
 The class drills can easily be replicated in a vacant parking lot.
-Skills like looking where you want to go can be practised every day.
+Skills like looking where you want to go can be practiced every day.